MicrosoftDocs/azure-devops-docs/docs/integrate/previous-apis/work/overview.md

 ## Common tasks with the Process Configuration API

 ### Investigate what field maps to "Effort" in the agile experiences
-1. Get a list of [team projects](../tfs/projects.md) in a collection
+1. Get a list of [projects](../tfs/projects.md) in a collection
-2. Get the [process configuration](./process-configuration.md) for a team project.
+2. Get the [process configuration](./process-configuration.md) for a project.
 3. Find the typeField mapping for "Effort".